fullben/java-persistence-benchmark/README.md

 * Update the delivery status of an order (read-write)
 * Check the stock levels of products at a warehouse (read)

 In order to model this scenario, the benchmark has a server application (implemented using [Spring Boot](https://spring.io/projects/spring-boot)), which provides access to the data of the supplier and can execute the transactions described above.
 This application is implemented in multiple 'flavors'.
-The core of the application resides in the `wss-server-core` module, while the actual implementations for each persistence mechanism reside in their own dedicated subproject (e.g., `wss-server-jpa-pq` for JPA-based persistence backed by a PostgreSQL database).
+The core of the application resides in the `wss-server-core` module, while the actual implementations for each persistence mechanism reside in their own dedicated subproject (e.g., `wss-server-jpa-pg` for JPA-based persistence backed by a PostgreSQL database).

 Transactions can be simulated using the included [JMeter](https://jmeter.apache.org/) project, which uses employee accounts to perform the transactions at a rate and probability similar to the specifications of the TPC-C benchmark by calling the corresponding API endpoints of the server application.